•

 Director, Producer

 Jack is an award-winning independent filmmaker and former public television producer.
-During his tenure at San Francisco public television station KQED, he was Executive Producer of the series Independent View; the documentary and then one night: The Making of Dead Man Walking, and the series Season by Season that all had national PBS broadcasts.
+During his tenure at San Francisco public television station KQED, he was executive producer of the series Independent View; the documentary and then one night: The Making of Dead Man Walking, and the series Season by Season that all had national PBS broadcasts.
 Among his independent public television credits are producer, Hope along the Wind: The Life of Harry Hay, executive producer, Girl Trouble, and producer, Screaming Queens: The Riot at Compton’s Cafeteria.
 His awards include two Emmys, three Golden Gate Awards from the San Francisco International Film Festival, and a Guggenheim Fellowship.
 His work has screened at festivals internationally in addition to being in educational and home distribution.

 broken image